-How to address a patch status of "No Data"
+How to address a patch status of "No Data" or "Install Error"

-A patch status of No Data can happen on Windows 10 devices that have been recently updated, as all former patch history is removed, and there may be no updates applicable for installation from Microsoft until the following month.
-But more commonly, the No Data status is the result of a patch audit failure
+A patch status of No Data can happen on Windows devices that have been recently updated, as all former patch history is removed, and there may be no updates applicable for installation from Microsoft until the following month.
+But more commonly, the No Data status is the result of a patch audit failure.

-You can see the exact error for the device, indicated by a patch audit failure, in the Activities card on the device summary page.
+You can see the exact error for the device, indicated by a patch audit or install failure, in the Activities card on the device summary page.
 If you click StdOut, you can see the exact error code and message.
 Refer to Activities in Device summary.

 1. Try rerunning an audit from Summary > Actions > Request Device Audit.
 Often, audit errors are temporary and related to booting, which may be resolved when the device is audited again.
 If a new audit succeeds, it won't post a successful audit to the activity log (we only post failures).
 Still, you can tell it was successful if the patch status changes, and the device shows patches that are approved/installed/denied instead of 0 for each.